Last Updated on

 One of the most popular covers is the Skip Hop Moby whale bath spout cover.
 It’s easy to see why so many parents (and kids) love this one.

 It’s made from non-toxic rubber that is light and easy to dry off.
 Plus, the tail doubles as a hook so it can drip-dry on a towel rack.
+For cleaning, we recommend a fragrance free dish soap and then leaving it to drip dry.
+You could also use a bit of natural kids shampoo to clean it.

 Underneath its cute little smile is a way to cinch it up tight to the spout.
 Lots of customer reviews say toddlers have a tough time taking it off, which is fantastic news.